“The road to hell is paved with good intentions.”

 These are all good intentions.
 They are hopeful and charitable.
 And maybe everything works out just fine.
 But you haven’t selected this housemate, and that lack of intentional screening could trip you up in the long run.
 The new housemate may not be a good fit for you.

-What’s missing is an interview process.
+What’s missing is a selection process.
 While you can be a bit more casual than when interviewing a stranger, it’s still a good idea to make sure you have similar expectations for what sharing a home means.
 All of you should have the conversation together.
 You need to talk about routines, cleanliness, neatness, noise, guests, and bills.
-You could use the Compatibility Assessment as a way to start.
+You could use the Interviewing Guide as a way to start.

 The “great guy” may be great at a party but a lousy housekeeper.
 He may love the music you hate.
 He might love to cook foods that make you nauseous.
 Make sure he’s a suitable match before he moves in.